-Occassionally we’re asked what is the most important thing that Pierre area homeowner's can do to protect their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Philadelphia area homeowner’s can do to protect their air conditioning and heating system between their regular tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
-Studies show that indoor air pollution is in the top five environmental health risks?
-You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
-Changing the air filters is not difficult for most Pierre homeowners, but there are typically two challenges to actually completing this job:
+Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, not to mention your home’s air quality.
+Studies show that indoor air pollution is one of the top five environmental health risks?
+We know it’s the last thing on your mind, but this is really important stuff.
+Changing the air filters is not difficult for most Philadelphia homeowners, but there are often two challenges to actually completing this job:

 - Remembering to change air filters when needed.

 Most filters have a timeline printed on the box or plastic.
 It may read “Lasts up to 3 months” or “Change filter every 90 days”.
 Look around at the store and you’ll notice that some are engineered to only last a single month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
 The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our friends, and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can exacerbate or cause damage to expensive equipment, like your compressor, so it’s recommended to change it out more often than neglect it.
 If you want to listen to the manufacturer’s recommended limit, we suggest marking the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer may have a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters can depend on several factors: